neverRare/stick-docs/specification/lexical_grammar.md

 ## Identifier

-Any string of undercore `_` and characters with letter and number unicode property is recognized as identifier.
+Any string of underscore `_` and characters with letter and number unicode property is recognized as identifier.
 It can't start with a digit `0-9`

 ## Operator